 We’ve used Lambda for bespoke integration projects and we’ve also built standard connectors to applications such as ServiceNow and Freshdesk.
 These have now been packaged and you can find them on the Amazon Marketplace.

 Why is Amazon Connect Lambda and openness important?
 Primarily, because it allows easy access to your data.
-And that, in turn, allows you to provide a personalized customer experience to each of your clients.
+And that in turn allows you to provide a personalised customer experience to each of your clients.

 You may wish to:

 - Update interaction history automatically in your CRM

 - Click to contact customers from your CRM

 - Segment customers and prioritise routing based on any data provided by your CRM

 - Provide customers a different experience in queue, offers, announcements, preferred languages

 - Combine the data with AI and machine learning for propensity modelling to predict churn, or promote up-sell and cross-sell opportunities